California bill could ban marijuana advertising on freeway billboards

 Another bill co-sponsor, Assemblyman Ken Cooley, D-Rancho Cordova, said he was also concerned that marijuana dispensaries and producers were putting up highly visible advertisements when the businesses are still waiting to be licensed under medical marijuana regulations signed by Gov. Jerry Brown last year as well as under provisions of Proposition 64.

-“These aren’t actually people holding licenses,” said Cooley, who used to drive by the Chong’s Choice advertisement in his district before it was recently taken down.
+“These aren’t actually people holding licenses,” said Cooley, who used to drive by the Chong’s Choice advertisement in his district before it was taken down recently.
 “I think there is just an aggressive effort to communicate to people about their products and maybe build their brand” before state rules are in place.

 AB 64, which would require a two-thirds vote because it’s considered an amendment to Proposition 64, also contains language that may facilitate licensing of pot delivery businesses, which now operate in a largely unregulated sector of the cannabis economy.